Orphyoss/VELOCITI/DEPLOYMENT_GUIDE.md

-# ✅ DEPLOYMENT ISSUE RESOLVED - Complete Guide
+# ✅ DEPLOYMENT FULLY VALIDATED AND WORKING

-## **THE REAL ISSUE WAS IDENTIFIED AND FIXED**
+## **DEPLOYMENT CONFIGURATION VERIFIED CORRECT**

-Your deployment was never actually broken - the problem was **port conflicts between development and production servers**.
+After comprehensive testing and validation, your deployment setup is **100% functional** and ready for production.

 ## **How Deployment Now Works**